ess-dmsc-dram/data-reduction-hardware-requirements/notes.md

 - Assume that the cluster is large, such that we do not need to take into account holes from a single job requiring a significant fraction of cores.
   The final result should probably be scaled by an appropriate fill factor, which DST/cluster admins should be able to provide based on past experience.
+- The following analysis is for MPI runs of Mantid.
+  The threading-based Mantid runs show a different (typically worse) scaling behavior with the number of available cores.
+  These result can thus not be used directly for estimating required hardware in a (GUI-based) interactive workflow.

 ## Performance master equation